Back to blog

 What Lenders Look For

-• Adequate insurance: The project must carry insurance that meets GSE requirements
+• Adequate insurance: the project must carry insurance that meets GSE requirements.

 The Special Assessment Calculation

-Example: A 100-unit condo building needs a $2 million roof replacement.
+Example: a 100-unit condo building needs a $2 million roof replacement.
 The reserve fund has $500,000 allocated for roofing.
 The gap is $1.5 million.

-$1,500,000 ÷ 100 units = $15,000 per unit
+$1,500,000 ÷ 100 units = $15,000 per unit.

+Reserve studies are dry, technical documents, but they tell you more about your future financial obligations than almost anything else in an HOA resale package.
 A well-funded community (70%+) is one where the board has been planning ahead.
-An underfunded community (below 50%) is one where future owners — potentially including you — will pay for past boards' decisions to keep dues artificially low.
+An underfunded community (below 50%) is one where future owners, potentially including you, will pay for past boards' decisions to keep dues artificially low.

 Check the percent funded.
 Look at the upcoming expenses.
 Compare the reserve contribution to the recommendation.
 Ten minutes with the reserve study can save you from a $20,000 surprise.